 On October 5, 2016, the North Carolina Waste Awareness and Reduction Network (NC WARN) filed a motion to intervene, which was granted by Order issued on October 7, 2016.
-On October 11, 2016, NTE filed a motion asking the Commission to reconsider its Order granting NC WARN's motion to intervene and objected to the intervention of NC WARN.
+On October 11, 2016, NTE filed a motion asking the Commission to reconsider this Order and objecting to such intervention, which the Commission denied by Order issued October 17, 2016.